Mental Health Facilities Pomona, CA

 Olive Vista Behavioral Health Center

-Olive Vista Behavioral Health Center is one of mental health facilities in Pomona, California, located at 2335 South Towne Avenue, 91766 zip code.
+Olive Vista Behavioral Health Center is a mental health facility in Pomona, CA, located at 2335 South Towne Avenue, in the 91766 zip code.
 Olive Vista Behavioral Health Center provides residential treatment.
-Olive Vista Behavioral Health Center provides psychotropic medication, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, adults and young adults.
-Olive Vista Behavioral Health Center also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
-Additional services provided at Olive Vista Behavioral Health Center include illness management and recovery, education services and family psychoeducation.
+Olive Vista Behavioral Health Center provides dialectical behavior therapy, couples/family therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Olive Vista Behavioral Health Center also supports people requiring dual diagnosis treatment, people with serious mental illness and clients referred from the court/judicial system.
+Some other services available at Olive Vista Behavioral Health Center include psychosocial rehabilitation services, illness management and recovery and vocational rehabilitation services.

 Learn More